ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/thesis.md

 ### The Economics of Movies (revisited): A Survey of Recent Literature

 As of the publishing of [@mckenzie] article, only a few academic studies on the economics of the film industry had been published twenty years prior.
 This drastically altered during the first ten years of the new century, and numerous research started to appear in journals for both related disciplines and the study of economics.
 This tendency has persisted over the succeeding and most recent ten years, and the literature on the "economics of movies" has fully developed during this time.
 While disciplines like economics and marketing continue to do the most work, more recent data-oriented disciplines are increasingly focusing on the market and its wealth of rich and easily accessible data.
 This study aims to provide a succinct but thorough evaluation of contemporary literature on this endlessly fascinating sector of the movie industry.
-Though this paper does not contain new research, it will combine all relevant new research into a comprehensive review.
+Though this paper does not contain new research, it combines all relevant new research into a comprehensive review.

 The previous literature that this work references had studies on movie microeconomics (demand and supply sides), movie macroeconomics (for where the entire industry is considered), and other work related to the movie industry (such as TV, video-on-demand industries, etc.).
 For demand, this included studies modeling box office outcomes, which are commonly referred to as ‘hedonic’ demand models as they seek to decompose the revenue of films into quantifiable characteristics [@mckenzie].